risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-clickhouse.md

 ## Prerequisites

-- Ensure you already have an ClickHouse table that you can sink data to.
+- Ensure you already have a ClickHouse table that you can sink data to.
   For additional guidance on creating a table and setting up ClickHouse, refer to this [quick start guide](https://clickhouse.com/docs/en/getting-started/quick-start).

 - Ensure you have an upstream materialized view or source that you can sink data from.